ojasbhosale/Task-Management-System/README.md

   Make sure you have SQLite installed.
 You can initialize the database with the following command (it will create a tasks.db file):
     node setupDatabase.js
 4. Start the Backend Server
    Once the setup is complete, start the backend server:

-npm start
+      node app.js
    This will run the backend on http://localhost:5000 by default.

-Frontend Setup
+#### **3. Frontend Setup**

 The frontend is built with React.

 1. Navigate to the Frontend Folder cd frontend

-3. Install Dependencies
+2. Install Dependencies
-Install the necessary dependencies using npm:
+   Install the necessary dependencies using npm: npm install

-npm install
 3. Start the React Development Server
    Start the frontend server:
       npm start
    This will run the frontend on http://localhost:3000 by default.

-Usage
+#### **4. Usage**

 Open the frontend in your browser by visiting http://localhost:3000.

 You can:
    Add tasks by filling out the form on the homepage.
    Manage tasks by clicking on the "Manage Tasks" link in the navbar, which shows all tasks in a table.
    Update tasks by editing their title, description, due date, and status.
    Delete tasks by clicking the "Delete" button next to each task.
    Toggle task status between "Pending" and "Completed" using the "Toggle Status" button.
-Optional Demo Video
-To provide a short demo video, you can use any screen recording tool (such as OBS Studio, Loom, or QuickTime Player) to capture your screen while interacting with the app.

-Steps to Record the Demo:
-Start the app locally by following the steps above.
-Record the screen while demonstrating:
-Adding a new task.
-Managing tasks (viewing, editing, and deleting tasks).
-Toggling the task status between Pending and Completed.
-Save and upload the video to a platform like YouTube or Vimeo, and include the link here (if applicable).
-Technologies Used
+#### **5. Technologies Used**
    Frontend: React, React Router
    Backend: Node.js, Express, SQLite
    State Management: React useState and useEffect
-API Calls: Axios for interacting with the backend API Contributing
+   API Calls: Axios for interacting with the backend API

+### **Contributing**
    Fork the repository.
    Create a new branch:

    git checkout -b feature/your-feature-name
    Commit your changes:

    git commit -am 'Add a feature'
    Push to the branch:

    git push origin feature/your-feature-name
    Open a Pull Request.

-License
+### **License**
    This project is licensed under the MIT License - see the LICENSE file for details.

 This README.md provides a comprehensive guide on setting up the project and understanding its features.
 You can also optionally include a demo video to showcase the app’s functionality.
 Let me know if you need further changes or clarifications! 😊